dosimont/dosimont.github.io/_posts/2017-04-10-analyzing-alya-input-reading.markdown

 ### `Turnon.f90`

 Defines the subroutine `Turnon`.
-Contains the following dependencies (**important**: it seems that many global variables are used, with multiple side effects!
-This must be taken into account during the parallelization):
+Contains the following dependencies (**important**: it seems that many global variables are used, with multiple side effects!):

     use def_parame
     use def_elmtyp